How to Get from Baku to Sheki & Things To Do in Sheki

 Where to Stay in Sheki

-Apart from staying at the Caravansarai, there are a number of options for where to stay in Sheki to suit all levels of budget.
+Apart from staying at the Caravansarai, there are several options for where to stay in Sheki to suit all levels of budget.

-Ilgar’s Guesthouse – A local homestay, Ilgar has been hosting travellers for over 10 years and is a wealth of knowledge on Sheki and the surrounding area.
-Rooms are basic but comfortable, there is decent WiFi and an option to get breakfast in the morning.
-Click here to check their latest prices
+Ilgar’s Guesthouse – A local guesthouse owned by Ilgar who has been hosting travellers for over 10 years and is a wealth of knowledge on Sheki and the surrounding area.
+Rooms are basic but still comfortable, there is WiFi and an option to get breakfast in the morning.

-MinAli Boutique Hotel – If you’re looking for a luxury option in Sheki, then this recently opened boutique hotel is a great choice.
+MinAli Boutique Hotel – If you’re looking for a luxury option in Sheki, then this boutique hotel is a great choice.
 Rooms are large, modern and breakfast is included in the daily rate.
-Click here to check their latest prices

 Not quite what you’re looking for?
 Click here to browse other rooms in Sheki!